Emily Schrader

-Emily Schrader (Hebrew: אמילי שריידר; born 20 April 1991) is an Israeli-American journalist, author, activist and Zionist.
-She is a news anchor at ILTV News and a co-host of The Quad on JNS.
+Emily Schrader (Hebrew: אמילי שריידר; born 20 April 1991) is an Israeli-American journalist, author, and activist.
+She is a news anchor at ILTV News the host Axis of Truth on JNS, and a co-host of The Quad on JNS.

 Early life

 Schrader was born in Seattle, Washington, and raised in Los Angeles, California.
 She has a mixed Christian and Jewish background, and identifies as Jewish.

 Schrader studied at the University of Southern California, majoring in political science, and obtained her master's degree at Tel Aviv University in political communications.
 Schrader made Aliyah to Israel in 2015.

 Career

-Schrader is a journalist, pro-Israel activist and Zionist, and campaigner against antisemitism.
-She has been a Jerusalem Post columnist and a commentator on Middle Eastern affairs.
-She was digital director of the pro-Israel lobbying organization, StandWithUs.
+Schrader is a journalist, human rights activist, and campaigner against antisemitism.
+She has been a columnist for The Jerusalem Post and a commentator on Middle Eastern affairs.
+She was digital director of StandWithUs, Nonprofit pro-Israel education and advocacy organization.
+She is a mentor for the Karsh Journalism Fellowship.

 She has advocated for women's rights in Israel and in the Middle East, with a focus on calling attention to issues women face in the Islamic Republic of Iran.
-In December 2023, Schrader initiated an open letter condemning terror activities of the Iranian government and Hamas which was co-signed by 55 female leaders from 12 Middle Eastern countries.
+In December 2023, Schrader initiated an open letter condemning the activities of the Iranian government and Hamas, which was co-signed by 55 female leaders from 12 Middle Eastern countries.

-In 2020, she helped organize an open letter urging Meta Platforms to adopt the International Holocaust Remembrance (IHRA) definition of antisemitism.
+In 2020, she helped organize an open letter urging Meta Platforms to adopt the IHRA definition of antisemitism.

-Schrader was named by Algemeiner as one of the 100 People Positively Influencing Jewish Life in 2022, and in 2023 as one of the 18 "women to watch" by Hadassah Women's Zionist Organization.
-She also received the 2023 Sylvan Adams Nefesh b'Nefesh Bonei Zion award for Young Leadership, an award given to English speaking immigrants to the state of Israel for their outstanding contributions to Israeli society.
+Schrader was included by Algemeiner in its list of "100 People Positively Influencing Jewish Life" in 2022, In May 2023 as one of the 18 "women to watch" by Hadassah Women's Zionist Organization.

+She also received the 2023 Sylvan Adams Nefesh B'Nefesh Bonei Zion Award for Young Leadership, an award given to English-speaking immigrants to the state of Israel for their outstanding contributions to Israeli society.

+In December 2025, Emily was awarded the “Woman of Iron” award from the Israeli organization Chochmat Nashim.